MontagueM/Phonon/README.md

 I wrote Phonon in a couple days procrastinating my solid state physics lectures, and the last thing I covered was phonons.

 It's basically just a term for vibrating atoms, and yes I had to google that.

+## License

+The code and icon are covered under the GPLv3 license.
+Creating derivative works requires attribution as specified by the license and usage of the GPLv3 license for the derivative work.

+## Credits

+Thanks to Philip for help with PS4 textures swizzling for Destiny 1.

+Thanks to [BlueJay](https://twitter.com/tr_bluejay) for creating the icon.